-- On-peak resources-reduce consumption during summer peak hours (nonholiday weekdays, 1:00 p.m. to 5:00 p.m., during June, July, and August) and winter peak hours (nonholiday weekdays, 5:00 p.m. to 7:00 p.m., during December and January). - Seasonal-peak resources-reduce consumption during the summer months of June, July, and August and during the winter months of December and January in hours on nonholiday weekdays when the real-time system hourly load is equal to or greater than 90% of the most recent "50/50" system peak-load forecast for the applicable summer or winter season.
+- On-peak resources-nonholiday weekdays, 1:00 p.m. to 5:00 p.m., during June, July, and August and 5:00 p.m. to 7:00 p.m., during December and January - Seasonal-peak resources-hours on nonholiday weekdays when the real-time system hourly load is equal to or greater than 90% of the most recent "50/50" system peak-load forecast for the applicable summer months (June, July, August) and winter months (December, January)